RESTORATION OF THE

 — Phase Two: Raising Funds

 Accomplishing the restoration will require $415,000.
-We have mounted a fundraising campaign that includes multiple components.
+In 2019 we mounted a fundraising campaign that includes multiple components.
 Naturally, we are receiving contributions from our own church members and friends of our congregation.
-Those friends include people like you who are invited to contribute by mail or online through this website and our Facebook site.
-Our organ was the star in a series of fundraising events such as concerts and organ-accompanied vintage silent films.
-Unfortunately, those events had to be curtailed due to the months-long pandemic but we hope to resume the presentations as soon as public health policies allow.
-We are also reaching out to charitable foundations that have an interest in historic preservation, especially of cherished organs like ours.
-When we reach our goal, we will continue seeking donations to fund an endowment for the organ’s continued maintenance and support through the coming years.
+Those friends include people like YOU who are invited to contribute by mail, online through this website or on our Facebook site.
+Our organ was the star in a series of fundraising events such as concerts and an organ-accompanied vintage silent film.
+Unfortunately those events had to be curtailed in early 2020 due to the pandemic.
+We also reached out to charitable foundations that have an interest in historic preservation, especially of cherished organs like ours.
+At the end of 2022 we achieved our fundraising goal, but we have left the campaign open to receive additional donations to fund an endowment for the organ’s continued maintenance and support going forward.